nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 MIME type of a file
 ------------------------

-There are multiple utilities that allow to determine MIME type for a file.
+There are multiple utilities that can help determine MIME type for a file.
 Here we will explore a few to provide options that can best suit the desired application.
 For our code example we will work with 9969477031_R02C01_Red.idat file.

 #### file